Elkhart Western Railway Short Line Connects Walkerton To The World

-Photo of Elkhart Western train running through Walkerton by Steve Jacobs.
+Photo of Elkhart & Western train running through the commercial district of Walkerton by Steve Jacobs.

 Pioneer Railcorp — the name adopted in the early 1990s to reflect a bigger and more modern company — now owns 17 short lines and six other rail operations in 12 states.
 They operate nearly 600 miles of track and serve more than 100 customers.
 Headquartered in Peoria, Ill., the firm manages the railroads through its Pioneer Lines subsidiary.